Do you ever feel like you can’t compete with your rivals? Then I’ve got some good news for you:

 - Profitable keywords based on what your competitors are using

-- How much your competitors are spending on their PPC campaigns
+- How much your competitors spend on their PPC campaigns

-You can get an overview of PPC performance as well as some key data points.
+You can get an overview of PPC performance and key data points like search volume, cost per click, and related trends.

-You can also check out the ad copy and the keywords that triggered the ads.
+In addition, you can also check out the PPC competitors, SEO competitors, ad copy, and related keywords that triggered the ads.

 Keep an eye out for the top-performing ads.
 Go to the destination URL and analyze the ad creative.